cirruslabs/tart/docs/licensing.md

 ---

 Both [Tart Virtualization](https://github.com/cirruslabs/tart) and [Orchard Orchestration](https://github.com/cirruslabs/orchard)
-are licensed under [Fair Source 100 License](https://fair.io/).
-Usage on personal computers including personal workstations is royalty-free, but organizations that exceed a certain number of server installations utilizing 100 CPU cores will be required to obtain a paid sponsorship.
+are licensed under [Fair Source License](https://fair.io/).
+Usage on personal computers including personal workstations is royalty-free, but organizations that exceed a certain number of server installations (100 CPU cores for Tart and/or 4 hosts for Orchard) will be required to obtain a paid sponsorship.

 ??? note "Performance and Efficiency Cores"
     The virtual CPU cores in Tart VMs do not differentiate between the high-performance  and high-efficient cores